-Electronic commerce, also referred to as E-commerce is a process that involves buying and selling of commodities over the internet.
+Electronic commerce, also referred to as E-commerce is a process that involves buying and selling commodities over the internet.
 Improved internet accessibility and the rise in usage of smartphones have fostered the tremendous growth of the e-commerce industry.
 Most freelancers in Dubai have opted for this option to avail of their products and services to the masses.
 Since the internet is the leading platform for connectivity globally, there is a broader consumer market without borders ready for the taking.
-Managing an e-business is majorly done online and does not require a physical company set up.
+Managing an e-business is majorly done online and does not require a physical company setup.
 A significant score for e-commerce is that communication is quick, and deliberations are faster since the customer is in direct conversation with the company.

 Online businesses can operate at any given time of day.
 Customers can visit different company stores available online and shop comfortably without the hustle of physical movement.
 Consumer experience has significantly improved since the inception of e-business.
 Like any other business, online businesses also require a valid license to trade.
 The permit is issued by the government or through a licensing authority acting on behalf of the government.